 This baked bean recipe is so simple to make.
 Most people should have everything they need in their pantry to prepare this dish.
 You’ll need the following items:

 - 2 cans of pork and beans

 - brown sugar (light or dark)

 - yellow mustard

-Bake the beans in a 325 degree oven for at least 2 hours until the sauce is thick and bubbly.
+Bake in preheated oven for 2-2 1/2 hours until the sauce is thick and bubbly.

 Serve Yummy Baked Beans with grilled burgers, BBQ Baby Back Ribs, or Honey-Glazed Grilled Chicken Thighs.
 It’s perfect for Family Barbecues (double the recipe if needed), Picnics, or for a Chuck Wagon Dinner!